kragorg/dng/2025-03-30 — Dungeons and Gardens.md

 Elara introduces us.

-Kragor requests: war hammer, armor, incense.
+Kragor requests: armor?
-Gets an old dwarven war hammer for 15 gp.
 No studded leather armor.
 Elara says do you have any armor to fit my figure?
 Mathias is impressed and has elven leather armor only.
 Whisper asks for a quarterstaff (2 sp).
 Mathias rips the head off a spear and offers that.